040code/040code/_posts/2017-11-24-runners-on-the-spot.md

 ## Prerequisites
 Before we start, we need to briefly discuss the GitLab runners.
 To execute the builds, GitLab uses an agent to orchestrate the build with a docker machine.
 A docker machine creates instances with docker engine to run docker containers.
 The first step for setting up a runner, is to register a new runner.
 Because GitLab currently does not provide a fully automated way, we will do this by hand.

 Open you GitLab Project and lookup the token to register a runner.
-Beware there are project local tokens and global token.
+Beware there are project tokens and a GitLab global token.
 Next, we use a docker container to register a runner.
 The command will ask a few details.
 ```
 docker run -it --rm gitlab/gitlab-runner register
 ```